Mikayel Nalbandian: Posthumous

 Nalbandian's political influence has been ubiquitous.
 He was quickly lionized by liberals, nationalists, and leftists.

 In 1879 philologist Tigran Navasardiants was notably arrested for distributing portraits of Nalbandian with the poem "Freedom" in Alexandropol.
 In mid-1880s an Armenian organization in Tiflis led by Christapor Mikayelian, a member of the populist revolutionary Narodnaya Volya, disseminated Nalbandian's pamphlet on agriculture among the urban poor.
 Mikayelian went on to become on the co-founders of the Armenian Revolutionary Federation (Dashnaks), a major left-wing nationalist party that led the Armenian national liberation movement in both Russian and Ottoman empires.
 According to Louise Nalbandian the founders of the Armenian Revolutionary Federation were the "spiritual descendants" of Nalbandian and other secular nationalist intellectuals such as Khachatur Abovian, Raphael Patkanian, and Raffi.
 Armenian revolutionaries's use of violence (armed struggle) since the late 1880s against their oppressors, especially Ottomans and Kurds, was also influenced by the writings of Nalbandian, Patkanian and Raffi.

-Nalbandian also influenced the Social Democrat Hunchakian Party (Hunchak) and early Armenian Marxists, such as Stepan Shahumian, Alexander Miasnikian, and Babken Knuniants.
+Nalbandian also influenced the Social Democrat Hunchakian Party (Hunchak) and early Armenian Marxists, such as Stepan Shahumian, Alexander Miasnikian, and Bogdan Knuniants.
 Shahumian attacked Armenian liberals for adoption of Nalbandian as their ideological forefather.
 Miasnikian, who was a distant relative of Nalbandian, offered a Marxist interpretation of Nalbandian as early as in 1910.
 It was later published as a booklet in Moscow in 1919.
 According to Miasnikian, Nalbandian was an agrarian and utopian socialist, who "came close to modern materialism," which Miasinikian considers a great achievement.
 He also called Nalbandian a friend of the Armenian proletariat and peasantry.